 Forward stability is affected by wind on the rear of the boom.
 Wind applies a force to the boom and load that adds to the crane's overturning moment.
 This action has the same effect as adding load to the hook.

-The wind's affect on the rear of the load increases load radius.
+increases load radius.
 This condition can result in an overload hazard, possibly causing the crane to tip or the boom to collapse.